Hearty Lentil Soup

 Add the water, potatoes, lentils, seasoning blend, paprika, and bay leaves.
 Bring to a slow boil, then cover and simmer until the lentils and vegetables are nearly done, about 30 minutes.

-Add the tomatoes and parsley, and simmer for 15 minutes longer over very low heat, or until some of the lentils are completely mushy, while others still hold their shape.
+Add the tomatoes and parsley or cilantro, and simmer for 15 minutes longer over very low heat, or until some of the lentils are completely mushy, while others still hold their shape.

 Season with salt and pepper.
 If time allows, this soup benefits from allowing it to stand for an hour or so before serving to develop flavor.
-Heat through as needed before serving.
+Just before serving, add a little more chopped parsley or cilantro, then heat through as needed.

 Lentil-barley or lentil-rice soup: Add 1/3 cup pearl barley or brown rice when adding the lentils along with an additional cup of water, in place of the potato or sweet potato